What aspiring builder doesn't have proper tools?

 A longer flat tape of 50 or 100 feet is the best way to go for laying out

-the deck position, post positions.
+the deck position and post positions.
 Its very useful for fencing as well.

 Get the right kind of string that doesn't stretch.
 You will use this string